Bill and Vonette Bright and the Early-Marriage Conflict that Changed Their Lives

 Vonette’s choice made possible an extraordinary partnership.
 When Campus Crusade began its ministry at UCLA, she began leading a ministry for women students.
 She helped Bill develop the organization–he usually sought her counsel on major decisions–as it added new staff and began expanding to other campuses and adding new outreaches to high school students, prisoners, executives, athletes, and other groups.
 Since 1951, Campus Crusade for Christ has grown a worldwide ministry that has reached well over a billion people with the gospel.

-During more than 50 years together, Bill and Vonette came rely on their faith as the spiritual bond for their marriage.
+During nearly 55 years together, Bill and Vonette came rely on their faith as the spiritual bond for their marriage.
 As Bill said, “That total surrender to Christ is the beginning of a happy marriage.”

 When Bill and Vonette Bright signed that contract with God more than 50 years ago, they had no idea what God had in mind for their lives.
 During their marriage they have learned to trade the security of the world for the riches of heaven.
 “I think the question we all have to ask is, what kind of legacy are we going to leave behind?”
 Bill said.
 “Do we want to build a vast fortune?
 What are we going to do with it?
 We can only eat one meal at a time, wear one suit or dress at a time.
 You can’t take anything with you when you die.”